Ask The Experts at Cord Moving How to Make The Move Easier

 - Update your info

 Beyond changing your address with the postal service, you need to change your address when it comes to car insurance, renters insurance, taxes, and banking accounts.
 Because each state and county has different terms, rates, and regulations, the earlier you research how the move will affect your policies and finances, the more money (and heartache) you’ll save.
-The experts at Cord Moving have a software package on-line that makes this an easy process in less than 15 minutes if you book your move with any of their offices located in Saint Louis MO, Memphis TN Belleville IL and Dixon MO.
+The experts at Cord Moving have a software package online that makes this an easy process in less than 15 minutes if you book your move with any of their offices located in Saint Louis MO, Memphis TN Belleville IL, and Dixon MO.

 - Know destination specifics

 Especially if you’re moving abroad.
 If you’re leaving the United States, know your new country’s entrance or visa requirements or whether or not it mandates specific vaccinations prior to travel.
 The last thing you want is to be denied travel with a packed U-Haul or airplane full of your belongings behind you.
-Again the experts at Cord Moving and Stoage will walk through all the red-tape and forms to be filled out weeks in advance of the move anywhere in the world.
+Again the experts at Cord Moving and Storage will walk through all the red-tape and forms to be filled out weeks in advance of the move anywhere in the world.

-- Hire movers
+- Hire Movers

 But only if you can afford it because they do get expensive.
-Recently a customer told one of Experts at Cord Moving , “I moved across the street so I figured I could handle it on my own.
+Recently a customer told one of the Experts at Cord Moving, “I moved across the street so I figured I could handle it on my own.
 Two hours into it, I would have paid a stranger $1,000 to move the rest of my belongings.”
-Research moving companies in your area, talk to your friends and family about who they’ve used in the past, and shop around.
+Research moving companies in your area, talk to your friends and family about who they’ve used in the past and shop around.
 Ask questions, compare different companies’ rates, and request on-site estimates as opposed to online or phone estimates.
 If they don’t see the amount of furniture you have, they can grossly under or overestimate the job.
 And don’t get duped by fraudulent companies.
 Know your rights and make sure you’re protected by the Federal Motor Carrier Safety Administration (FMCSA).
 If you’re getting a moving truck — by yourself or through the movers — it’s smart to protect yourself with proper coverage.